Human rights in Italy

 Basic human rights in Italy includes freedom of belief and faith, the right of asylum from undemocratic countries, the right to work, and the right of dignity and equality before the law.
 Human rights are the basic rights of every citizen in every country.
 In Italy, human rights have developed over many years and Italy has education on human rights.
 In addition, Italy has specific human rights for women, children and LGBT people.
-There are some organizations that support human rights in Italy.